erdogant/findpeaks/docs/pages/html/_sources/Peakdetect.rst.txt

 Peakdetect
 ''''''''''''

-The library ``peakdetect`` [1] is based on Billauers work [2] and this gist [3].
-The method is directly incorporated in ``findpeaks`` and has a strong advantage to find the local maxima and minima in noisy signal.
-Noisy data is very common in real-life signals, which makes methods such as zero-derivates not applicable.
+The peakdetect method [1] is based on the work of Billauer [2] and incorporates improvements from various implementations [3].
+This method excels at finding local maxima and minima in noisy signals using :func:`findpeaks.peakdetect.peakdetect`, making it particularly valuable for real-world applications where data quality varies.

-The typical solution is to smooth the curve with some low-pass filter but this comes with the trade-off that the peaks in the original signal may be lost.
-This method works only for one-dimensional data.
+**Key Advantages:**
+    - **Noise robustness**: Handles noisy data effectively without requiring extensive preprocessing
+    - **No smoothing required**: Unlike derivative-based methods, it doesn't require signal smoothing that could lose important peaks
+    - **Efficient processing**: Optimized for one-dimensional data with configurable parameters
+    - **Real-world applicability**: Designed for practical signal processing scenarios

+The method works exclusively with one-dimensional data and uses a lookahead approach to distinguish between true peaks and noise-induced fluctuations.

 One-dimensional data
 ----------------------------------------------------

-For the **peakdetect** method, we need to set the **lookahead** parameter, which is the distance to look ahead from a peak candidate to determine if it is the actual peak.
-The default value is set to 200 but this value is way too large for small datasets (i.e., with <50 data points).
+For the **peakdetect** method, the **lookahead** parameter is crucial for optimal performance.
+This parameter defines the distance to look ahead from a peak candidate to determine if it represents a true peak.
+The default value is 200, but this is typically too large for small datasets (i.e., those with <50 data points).

 .. code:: python

     # Import library
     from findpeaks import findpeaks
-    # Initialize
+    # Initialize with appropriate lookahead for small dataset
     fp = findpeaks(method='peakdetect', lookahead=1, interpolate=None)
     # Example 1d-vector
     X = fp.import_example('1dpeaks')
-    # Fit topology method on the 1d-vector
+    # Fit peakdetect method on the 1d-vector
     results = fp.fit(X)
     # The output contains multiple variables
     print(results.keys())
-    # dict_keys([df'])
+    # dict_keys(['df'])

     +----+-----+------+--------+----------+--------+
     |    |   x |    y |   labx | valley   | peak   |